nucleome/docs/source/components.rst

 Fetch DNA sequence
 ==================

-We created a web component to allow users to get the DNA sequence of currently viewed region.
+We created a web component to allow users to get the DNA sequence of the currently viewed region.
-Rightnow, it can only show DNA sequence if region's length is smaller than 10000 base pairs.
+It can only show the DNA sequence if the region's length does not exceed 10000 base pairs.
-Notably, when multiple regions are being viewed, this tool can show DNA sequence of each region separately.
+Notably, when multiple regions are being viewed, this tool will show the DNA sequence of each region separately.

 .. figure:: img/figures_chapter_3/ch3_fetch_DNA.png
     :align: center